PROF. SONIA LASHER-TRAPP

 Tobias Ross, Ph.D.
 STUDENT

 Toby joined our group in Fall 2019.
 For his M.S., he analyzed field data from the CACTI field campaign, and performed idealized numerical modeling of select cases, to understand the possible influences of cloud condensation nuclei upon convective cold pools over land.
-He is now pursuing his Ph.D., extending his previous work to include the effects of ice-nucleating particles (INP) upon convective cold pools, again using CACTI data and high-resolution numerical simulations.
+He is now pursuing his Ph.D., extending his previous work to include the effects of ice-nucleating particles (INP) upon convective cold pools, again using CACTI data and high-resolution numerical simulations of deep convective clouds.

 Fitria Sari, Ph.D.
 STUDENT